 6TH GRADE ADMISSIONS PROCESS

-The DOE uses a lottery system in addition to each student’s ranking of choices to select students for I.C.E.
+The DOE uses a lottery system in addition to each student’s ranking of choices.
 For more information on this process, please refer to this page.

 There are two priority groups: